xenjee/Flame_Python_Hooks_old/README.md

 - yaml_to_copy

-Copy yaml folder
+Copy yaml folder to:
-from:
-/usr/local/lib/python2.7/site-packages/yaml
-to:
-/opt/Autodesk/python/2018.1.prxx/lib/python2.7/
+/opt/Autodesk/python/[installed version]/lib/python2.7/
+Example: /opt/Autodesk/python/2018.2/lib/python2.7/

 The config .yaml files are saved by the QT APP (which is created in CustomUIAction.py) available in Flame, in the contextual menu.